mbarcia/CSV-Payments-PoC/docs/guide/README.md

-# Pipeline Framework Guide
+# The Pipeline Framework Guide

-Welcome to the Pipeline Framework guide!
+Welcome to The Pipeline Framework guide!
 This guide will help you understand how to use the framework to build reactive pipeline processing systems.

 ## What You'll Learn

-This guide covers everything you need to know about the Pipeline Framework:
+This guide covers everything you need to know about The Pipeline Framework:

 1. **Getting Started**: Setting up the framework in your project
 2. **Creating Pipeline Steps**: Building your first pipeline steps